NAME

 - -t

-- Use product features
+- Use threshold features

 - By default, threshold features are not used.
 Use this flag to enable them.